Jackwitwicky/pochi_app/README.md

 ## Description

-Welcome to Pochi App.
-This is my submission for the Quikk technical interview challenge Pochi App is an API based web app built on Ruby on Rails that allows a user to sign up and make subsequent requests through an authenticated API token to top up their wallet and transfer funds to other users on the platform.
+Welcome to Pochi App!

+Pochi App is an API based sample web app built on Ruby on Rails that allows a user to sign up and make subsequent requests through an authenticated API token to top up their wallet and transfer funds to other users on the platform.
 They can also request for a transaction report which will be sent to their email.